-We intend to generate cash primarily from the net proceeds of any offering of our Common Stock and from cash flows from interest and fees earned from our investments and principal repayments and proceeds from sales of our investments.
-Our primary use of cash will be investments in portfolio companies, payments of our expenses and cash distributions to our stockholders.
+We generate cash primarily from the net proceeds of any offering of our shares of common stock, from cash flows from interest and fees earned from our investments, and from principal repayments and proceeds from sales of our investments.
+Our primary use of cash is investments in portfolio companies, payments of our expenses and cash distributions to our stockholders.
+As of September 30, 2015 and January 29, 2015(date of inception), we had cash of \$40,253,858 and \$0, respectively.